 Abstract algebra has become increasingly important for its application to digital technologies.
-For example, we will cover cryptography (a key component of the Internet) in Chapter 7 (Introduction to Cryptography).
-Your textbook contains an interesting exposition on efficient digital communication in Chapter 8 (Algebraic Coding Theory).
+For example, we will discuss more linear algebra (Chapter 20), a key subject for data science and machine learning.
+Finite fields (Chapter 22) are indispensable for cryptography, the basis for online security.
 Conversely, digital technologies are an ideal assistant for studying the subject.
 So computation will be a feature of the course.